-Linda Penn Pastoral Support Worker Deputy DSP
+Pastoral Support Worker Deputy DSP Linda Penn

-Katie Reading

-Inclusion Coordinator

-Deputy DSP

-All staff have a responsibility to provide a safe environment in which children can learn.
+Katie Reading Inclusion Coordinator Deputy DSP All staff have a responsibility to provide a safe environment in which children can learn.
 Staff are particularly well placed to observe outward signs of abuse, changes in behaviour and failure to develop because they have daily contact with children.
 All school staff receive appropriate safeguarding training (which is updated every three years), so that they are knowledgeable and aware of their role in the early recognition of the indicators of abuse or neglect and of the appropriate procedures to follow.
 In addition, all staff members receive safeguarding updates (for example, via email and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 This includes PREVENT and FGM (Female Genital Mutilation) training.
 "We always have up to date training and I know I feel like I can talk to you about any queries issues or problems I come across."
-(Teaching Assistant/MSA)

-Temporary staff and volunteers are made aware of the safeguarding policies and procedures by the Designated Senior Person, including The Child Protection Policy and Staff Behaviour Policy (code of conduct).
+(Teaching Assistant/MSA) Temporary staff and volunteers are made aware of the safeguarding policies and procedures by the Designated Senior Person, including The Child Protection Policy and Staff Behaviour Policy (code of conduct).
 The purpose of a child protection policy is to inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.
 Staff members working with children are advised to maintain an attitude of 'it could happen here' and 'it could be happening to this child', where safeguarding is concerned.
 When concerned about the welfare of a child, staff members should always act in the interests of the child.
 To ensure contact information and guidance is always at hand, a 'Quick Reference for School Staff and Volunteers' can be viewed in key areas around the school.
 The school works closely with outside agencies and organisations to ensure children and staff receive the most up to date and high quality training.
 Tudor school is also fully behind and supportive of a new Police initiative called Operation Encompass which is designed to support children facing domestic abuse.

-E-Safety

-Tudor school is committed to providing effective support for both children and their families in regard to E-Safety.
-The most recent (2- day) Tudor E-Safety Event was in September 2019 in which the school worked alongside Richard Maskrey and School Consulting Ltd to deliver bespoke support.
-This involved parents, children and school staff.
+E-Safety Tudor school is committed to providing effective support for both children and their families in regard to E-Safety.
+Richard Maskrey and School Consulting Ltd recently provided bespoke support for our year 5 and 6 children, and worked with parents and school staff during 2021/22.
 Children continue this work within their computing lessons with their teachers and the school takes part in the annual Safer Internet Day each Year.
 'I think I feel equipped due to how accessible the DSP & team are so that if I had a concern I could chat about it with anyone and not feel like I was wasting time; which would in turn encourage me to be able to check and report more things.'
 (Office Team staff)